 Theme 4 – To care for, to repair, and to dissect: human remains, testaments to ante- and post-mortem medical and surgical practicesThe funeral ceremonies.
 Bones and tears: preparing the body, mourning and honoring the dead

 The passing away of an individual from the group, that is, the death of a loved one, is a source of social disruption that can be experienced diversely, at both the individual and the broader family or societal level.
 Traditional societies have almost universally ritualized this event.
 The emotions that come along the loss of a dear one have led “those who remain” to take a series of actions, which may vary according to time, culture and social strata within a society.
 The funeral ceremony and the burial or cremation of the body are generally the culmination of this series of actions.
 Whatever their nature, the funerary behaviors can be interpreted as voluntary attitudes forming part of the social processes aimed at integrating the loss.
 This can be compared to the “work of mourning”, according to the Freud’s now classic expression, adapted to the collective scale.

-The 12th Rencontre du Gaaf will be held in Chartres (France) on 13, 14 and 15 May 2020.
+The 12th Rencontre du Gaaf will be held in Chartres (France) during spring 2021 (dates to be confirmed).
 The conference will focus on funeral, in the broadest sense of the term, i.e. all the actions taken to allow the passage from the day of life to the darkness of death.
 This includes all the gestures carried on or around the body and the grave, before, during and after the deposition of the body, whether they are anecdotal or indicative of a chaîne opératoire.
 Not only the technical gestures that allow proper funeral will be considered, but also those with ritual purposes, those used to prepare the body and arrange the grave, and those related to commemorative activities.

 Podium and poster presentations will focus on the three main phases of the funeral: